 The master's degree requires the completion of 33 credits, comprised of 10 courses and a Capstone that is presented to peers and faculty following completion of coursework.
 A graduate certificate in OPX requires completion of 15 credits (five 3-credit courses).
-All courses taken for the graduate certificate can be applied toward the master's.
+All courses taken for the graduate certificate can be applied toward the master's degree.
 Students can complete the graduate certificate in one to two years and the master's degree in two to four years depending on their pace through the program and the time required to complete the Capstone.
-There are also options
+There are also options for an Advanced Practice Certificate (APC) which consist of three 3-credit courses.

-COURSE # COURSE NAME (CREDITS) PREREQUISITES HPL 500 U.S. Healthcare Organization & Delivery (3) HQS 500 Introduction to Healthcare Quality & Safety (3) OPX 520 Change Management (3) OPX 532 Project Management Essentials (3) OPX 525 Executing Lean Improvements (3) OPX 531 Evaluating Healthcare Organizations (3) OPX 535 Strategic Execution (3) Elective (3) With Approval HPL 520 Fundamentals of Practice-Based Statistics (3) HQS 512 Business Case for Quality (3) OPX 650 Capstone (3) Completion of all courses Bolded courses are graduate certificate requirements See website for most up-to-date course waiver information for an Advanced Practice Certificate (APC) which consist of three 3-credit courses.
+COURSE# COURSE NAME (CREDITS) PREREQUISITES

+OPX 530 Applied Leadership Strategies for Effective Change (3)

+HQS 500 Introduction to Healthcare Quality & Safety (3)

+OPX 520 Change Management (3)

+OPX 532 Project Management Essentials (3)

+OPX 525 Executing Lean Improvements (3)

+OPX 531 Evaluating Healthcare Organizations (3)

+OPX 535 Strategic Execution (3)

+Electives (6) With Approval

+HQS 512 Business Case for Quality (3)

+OPX 650 Capstone (3) Completion of all courses

+Bolded courses are graduate certificate requirements

+See website for most up-to-date course waiver information